Medicare Part D: Program costs

-In 2019, total drug spending for Medicare Part D beneficiaries was about 180 billion dollars.
-One-third of this amount, about 120 billion dollars, was paid by prescription drug plans.
-This plan liability amount was partially offset by about 50 billion dollars in discounts, mostly in the form of manufacturer and pharmacy rebates.
-This implied a net plan liability (i.e. net of discounts) of roughly 70 billion dollars.
-To finance this cost, plans received roughly 50 billion in federal reinsurance subsidies, 10 billion in federal direct subsidies, and 10 billion in enrollee premiums.
+In 2019, total drug spending for Medicare Part D beneficiaries was about $180 billion.
+One-third of this amount, about $120 billion, was paid by prescription drug plans.
+This plan liability amount was partially offset by about $50 billion in discounts, mostly in the form of manufacturer and pharmacy rebates.
+This implied a net plan liability (i.e. net of discounts) of roughly $70 billion.
+To finance this cost, plans received roughly $50 billion in federal reinsurance subsidies, $10 billion in federal direct subsidies, and $10 billion in enrollee premiums.

-In addition to the 60 billion dollars paid in federal insurance subsidies, the federal government also paid about 30 billion dollars in cost-sharing subsidies for low-income enrollees.
+In addition to the $60 billion paid in federal insurance subsidies, the federal government also paid about $30 billion in cost-sharing subsidies for low-income enrollees.
 The federal government also collected roughly 20 billion in offsetting receipts.
 These offsets included both state payments made on behalf of Medicare beneficiaries who also qualify for full Medicaid benefits and additional premiums paid by high-income enrollees.
-After accounting for these offsets, the net federal cost of Part D was about 70 billion dollars.
+After accounting for these offsets, the net federal cost of Part D was about $70 billion.

-Cost utilization

-Medicare Part D Cost Utilization Measures refer to limitations placed on medications covered in a specific insurer's formulary for a plan.
-Cost utilization consists of techniques that attempt to reduce insurer costs.
-The three main cost utilization measures are quantity limits, prior authorization and step therapy.

-Quantity limits refer to the maximum amount of a medication that may be dispensed during a given calendar period.
-For example, a plan may dictate that it will cover 90 pills of a given drug within a 30-day period.

-A prior authorization requirement requires a health care worker to receive formal approval from a plan before it agrees to cover a specific prescription.
-It may be used by insurers for drugs that are often misused.
-Prior authorization helps ensure that patients receive correct medications.

-Step therapy is a process in which a plan requires an individual to try, and prove ineffective, one or more specified lower-cost drugs before a higher-cost drug in the same therapeutic class is approved.